 - If the edge features have the same Asset group and Asset Type attributes, a system junction is created between the edge features and connectivity is established.

 - If the edge features have different Asset group and Asset Type attributes, a system junction is created at the end of each edge feature, and connectivity is not established.
-Error features are created.
+Errors are created.

-Terminals model physical connections on a device.
-While not all devices require terminals, there are cases where terminals are necessary.
-Devices require terminals that will serve as subnetwork controllers when there are three or more connections to a device.
-The use of terminals allows a more realistic modeling of some devices and enables more accurate data exchange to external analytic systems.
+Terminals model physical connections on a class such as a Device or JunctionObject.
+While terminals are not required, there are cases where terminals are necessary.
+Classes that serve as a subnetwork controller requires terminals when there are three or more connections to the feature.
+The use of terminals allows a more realistic modeling of some features and enables more accurate data exchange to external analytic systems.

 A transformer has high- and low-side terminals.
 A circuit breaker has source-side and load-side terminals.

-A terminal configuration defines how a resource can flow within a device type that has defined terminals.
-When you create a terminal configuration, you define whether the resource can flow in both directions or only one direction, the name of terminals, whether a terminal is on the upstream or downstream side of the device, which paths between terminals are valid, and the default path through terminals.
-Once created, a terminal configuration is assigned to an asset type of an asset group in a device feature class.
+A terminal configuration defines how a resource can flow within a network feature that has defined terminals.
+When you create a terminal configuration, you define whether the resource can flow in both directions or only one direction, the name of terminals, whether a terminal is on the upstream or downstream side of the network feature, which paths between terminals are valid, and the default path through terminals.
+Once created, a terminal configuration is assigned to an asset type of an asset group in the Device feature class or JunctionObject table.

-A delta-wye transformer will have a terminal configuration that specifies the valid pathways between the high-side and low-side terminals.
+A delta-wye transformer has a terminal configuration that specifies the valid pathways between the high-side and low-side terminals.

 Tiers are used to segregate and manage the final architectural piece of a network: subnetworks.
 A single tier defines a collection of individual subnetworks that all share the same properties and adhere to the same restrictions.
 Properties are defined when you add a domain network and create tiers for the utility network.
 These properties determine the layout of tiers and their position relative to the rest of the tiers in a domain network.

-An electric distribution domain network can be modeled with two tiers, where the medium-voltage tier starts at the load-side terminal of the outbound circuit breaker of the substation.
+You can model an electric distribution domain network with two tiers, where the medium-voltage tier starts at the load-side terminal of the outbound circuit breaker of the substation.
 The circuit breaker converts transmission-level voltages to medium-level voltages and traverses all the lines and devices until it reaches the high-side terminal of distribution transformers, which convert electric power to low voltages.

 Examples of trace analysis are upstream traces, downstream traces, and connected traces.